ecupaio/personal-site/_posts/2023-01-30-google-tag-manager-event-tags-for-google-analytics-4.md

 ![](/images/screen-shot-2023-01-30-at-4-27-00-pm.png){: width="626" height="844"}

 Hooray!
-We did it...hopefully.
+We did it…hopefully.
 Please reach out if you had any issues configuring your event.&nbsp;